wp-plugins/amoratis-chmod/readme.txt

 == Frequently Asked Questions ==
 Q. Does this plugin change the permissions of my files?

 A. No. This plugin places a widget in your sidebar which has checkboxes in it.
-As you click the checkboxes, the number below the checkboxes changes.
+As you click the checkboxes, the numbers below the checkboxes change.
 Those numbers are the octal notation which can be used for setting file permissions.

 == Installation ==